TCPA compliance checklist guidance for text marketing

 You need "Prior Express Written Consent" for sending a text message. ★

-You need "Prior Express Written Consent" for add or import contacts.
+You need "Prior Express Written Consent" for adding or importing contacts.

 The first text message you send must be a compliance message that confirms opt-in.

-You can send a text message to people between the hours of 9 AM and 9 PM, in local time.
+You can send a text message to people between 9:00 AM and 9:00 PM, local time.

 You must make known your identity, the name of your company!
 Remind them who you are.
 Especially with your first text message to anyone.
 (If this is your first contact or if they didn't save your number)